 Jamie Sach, Penfolds Global Ambassador

-“Cystic Fibrosis is a cruel genetic disease that greatly diminishes the quality of life of its sufferers and places onerous responsibilities on the families and carers that support those afflicted.
-Our South Australian research team are employing cutting edge technology to develop a cure for Cystic Fibrosis.
-To succeed they require substantial funding.
+“Cystic fibrosis is a cruel genetic disease that greatly diminishes the quality of life of its sufferers and places onerous responsibilities on the families and carers that support those afflicted.
+Our South Australian research team are employing cutting edge technology to develop a cure for CF. To succeed they require substantial funding.
 I’m determined to do all I can to help raise the money required to accelerate their research into an effective cure as quickly as possible.
-Together we can beat Cystic Fibrosis once and for all.”
+Together we can beat CF once and for all.”

 Mae Johnson, Cure4CF Youth Ambassador

-My name is Mae Johnson, I am 13 years old.
-I was diagnosed with Cystic Fibrosis when I was born and even though it makes my life more challenging I am determined to live life to the fullest and achieve all of my dreams.
+My name is Mae Johnson, I am 16 years old.
+I was diagnosed with cystic fibrosis when I was born and even though it makes my life more challenging I am determined to live life to the fullest and achieve all of my dreams.

-I enjoy playing netball and singing.
+I enjoy playing netball, reading and singing.
 I really like school and I have to work hard to keep up as I miss a lot of days because of hospital and illness.
-I want to be a Surgeon when I grow up so I need to keep working hard and doing my best to achieve this dream.
+I want to be a brain surgeon when I grow up so I need to keep working hard and doing my best to achieve this dream.

-I was delighted to become Cure 4 Cystic Fibrosis first youth ambassador because I would like to raise awareness and help to find a cure for my disease.
-There are a lot of people who have never heard of Cystic Fibrosis and if I can help tell people about the disease and how it affects my life then maybe we can raise enough money to find a cure.
+I was delighted to become Cure4 Cystic Fibrosis’ first youth ambassador as I would love to raise awareness and help to find a cure for my disease.
+There are a lot of people who have never heard of CF and if I can help tell people about the disease and how it affects my life then maybe, we can raise enough money to find a cure.